The Vermont Statutes Online

 (6) Meet with interested parties, which may include representatives of the carrier industry shippers, and State and local agencies having an interest, responsibility, or expertise concerning hazardous materials.

-(7) Ensure that a State plan will go into effect when an accident occurs involving the transportation of hazardous materials.
-The plan shall be exercised at least once annually and shall be coordinated with local and State emergency plans.
+(7) Ensure that the State Emergency Management Plan will go into effect when an accident occurs involving the transportation of hazardous materials.
+The Plan shall be exercised at least once annually and shall be coordinated with local and State emergency plans.

 (8) Jointly adopt rules concerning reportable quantities of economic poison as defined in 6 V.S.A. § 911(5) with the Agency of Agriculture, Food and Markets.
 The Commission may enter into contracts with governmental agencies or private organizations to carry out the duties of this section.